filipac/pacurar.net-2021/readme.md

 </div>
 ```

 By providing additional parameters, you can specify the view file and several options.
-See [laraish/pagination](https://github.com/laraish/pagination) for more details.
+See [larawelp/pagination](https://github.com/larawelp/pagination) for more details.

 ## Options page
 Perhaps creating options pages is one of the most tedious tasks.
 If you've used the WordPress's API to create options pages, you know how dirty the code is going to be…

-Laraish provides a powerful and yet clean API to help you creating the options pages.
+LaraWelP provides a powerful and yet clean API to help you creating the options pages.

-See [laraish/options](https://github.com/laraish/options) for more details.
+See [larawelp/options](https://github.com/larawelp/options) for more details.

 ## View debugger